wjbryant/taboverride/README.md

 ## Usage

-This script creates a single global variable named `TABOVERRIDE`.
+This script creates a single global variable named `tabOverride`.
 The API consists of methods attached to this object.

 ### Enable/Disable Tab Override

-Enable Tab Override using the `set()` method of the `TABOVERRIDE` object.
+Enable Tab Override using the `set()` method of the `tabOverride` object.
 It accepts an element or an array (or array-like object) of elements.

 ```html